ux-at-icfnext/cwig/pages/prototype/sub-topics/engaging-fathers-and-paternal-family-members.md

   - card-title: Putting Lessons Into Practice
     body: Check out this three-part episode from the Podcast for Engaging Fathers, Episode 71.
-  - card-title: "A Seat at the Table: Piloting Continuous Learning to Engage Fathers and Paternal Relatives in Child Welfare"
+  - card-title: Piloting Continuous Learning to Engage Fathers and Paternal Relatives in Child Welfare
-    body: "Explore this report, which shares findings from a pilot study exploring the implementation of a Breakthrough Series Collaborative (BSC) "
+    body: 'Explore this report, which shares findings from a pilot study exploring the implementation of a Breakthrough Series Collaborative (BSC), "A Seat at the Table". '
   - card-title: National Responsible Fatherhood Clearinghouse
     body: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance